shylkymc/Exploring-NewYork-City-High-Schools-/README.md

 There are English language learners in Manhattan more than other districts.

-Manhattan district more secure than others.
+Manhattan district is more secure than others.

 The schools, which have white or Asian students are more successful than other school, which have Hispanic or black students more.